Top 10 Destinations to Visit in Great Britain

 Located on the River Thames in southeast England, less than a 30-minute train journey outside London, Windsor is the perfect day trip.
 Historical, charming, and the official residence of the British Royal Family, this town is home to the oldest and largest inhabited castle in the world.
 Wander down the Long Walk and keep your eyes open for Red Deer as you approach the Park (there are 500-some that roam freely around the enclosure).
 Be sure to wear comfortable walking shoes for this day, as walking is by far the best way to see the town!
 Pop by the Windsor & Eaton Brewery, marvel at The Crooked House of Windsor, and simply take in the quaint, winding cobblestone streets that take you over the bridge and through the community.
 ‘Charming’ doesn’t even begin to capture this royal little town.

 Hands down, one of my favourite places in Britain.
 A town set in the countryside of southwest England, Bath is quaint, intriguing, and beautiful.
 If you’re a history buff, be sure to give yourself plenty of time in this place, as a visit to the famous Roman Baths can easily take up more than a large portion of your day!
 Stepping back in time, the town and its 18th-century Georgian architecture had me in absolute awe.
-During my second visit, my brother, and my partner and I had the opportunity to indulge in the Bath Christmas Market… completely blowing my “as-if-this-town-could-be-more-magical” feeling out of the (bath) water.
-Oh, and if you’re even remotely a fan of magic, or slight-of-hand entertainment, you must pay a visit to the “Sleight” bar.
+During my second visit, my brother, and my partner, and I had the opportunity to indulge in the Bath Christmas Market… completely blowing my “as-if-this-town-could-be-more-magical” feeling out of the (bath) water.
+Oh, and if you’re even remotely a fan of magic or sleight-of-hand entertainment, you must pay a visit to the “Sleight” bar.
 A highlight of both my trips to Bath, this place provided some of the most impressive live and fun entertainment I’ve ever seen.
 Bath is also home to some great craft brews.
 Be sure to check out “Beer Craft of Bath”, if unique beer is your thing!

 Another destination high up on my list is Edinburgh, which has to be my favourite city in Scotland.
 With its beautiful rolling hills, medieval Old Town, and spectacular views from its castle atop the city, Edinburgh has it all.
 If you’re into hikes, enjoy Arthur’s Seat; if you’re into the arts, enjoy the Fringe Festival or Tattoo; if you’re into medieval tales and getting a bit spooked, take part in a ghost walk… there’s something for everyone.
 Additionally, the city is just very, very picturesque.